1nVitr0/plugin-vscode-censitive/README.md

 Multiple key regular expressions can be provided, by separating them with a comma `,`.
 When providing fenced censoring, the amount of comma-separated end expressions must match the amount of start expressions.
 Additional start expressions will be used as keys, additional end expressions will be ignored.

+Exclude patterns can be added after the `<globPattern>`, separated by a `!`.
+They behave the same way as the `<globPattern>` and can be used to exclude specific files from censoring.
+They only correspond to the preceding glob pattern and do not exclude files from other `.censitive` lines.

 For example: